learnforpractice/pyeos/README.md

 Now you can open helloworld.py for coding.
 Once it's done, just run t.test() again, there is no need to run other command to publish your testing smart contract, the smart contract will be automatically republish to the testnet if it's been changed during the running of t.test().
 You can also edit the testing code in t.py for testing your smart contract.
 Once it's done, just run t.test() again, there is no need to run reload(t), PyEos will do the magic for you.
 That also works at the situation of adding a new function in test.

+<a name="ethereumsmartcontractdevelopment"></a>

+## Ethereum Smart Contract Development
+Please see the example in pyeos/programs/pyeos/tests/evm/evm

+<a name="luasmartcontractdevelopment"></a>

+## Lua Smart Contract Development

+Please see the example in pyeos/programs/pyeos/tests/lua/hello

+<a name="javasmartcontractdevelopment"></a>

+## Java Smart Contract Development
+Please see the example in pyeos/programs/pyeos/tests/java/hello

 <a name="smartcontractdebuggingcplusplus"></a>